ClarkCGA/moore_phase_6/README.md

 * Constrain the dates between January 1st and December 31st for 2024.

-* Go to data sets
+* Click the 'data sets' button on the bottom of the screen to move to the data sets tab.

 ![image](https://github.com/user-attachments/assets/3cccca91-1c71-45c2-9fb9-6fdc400d2080)

-* In the data search list, under Landsat, select ‘Landsat Collection 2 Level 1’ and check the box for Landsat 8/9 OLI/TIRS C2 L1, then go to results.
+* In the data search list, under Landsat, select ‘Landsat Collection 2 Level 1’ and check the box for Landsat 8/9 OLI/TIRS C2 L1, then click the 'result' button to view the search results.
 	* Collection 2 Level 1 contains preprocessed non-atmospherically corrected data that represents top-of-atmosphere (TOA) reflectance values.
 We're using this dataset becuase this is most similar to TOA reflectance data distributed from early Landsat sattelites.

 ![image](https://github.com/user-attachments/assets/2c6941db-92bb-44e1-b93b-32b097aa1db7)

+* The results tab shows you images that match the search criteria entered in the search criteria and data sets tabs.
-* Examine the available images to find one with minimal clouds
+* Examine the available images to find one with minimal clouds over the study area for your chosen quad.

 ![image](https://github.com/user-attachments/assets/8b393824-a714-4b9a-9194-c1f5bd846c1d)